ALASKA ADVENTURE 2018

 Pack Creek Bear Viewing

 So, we thought taking off from water was fun, well, landing in water was even better.
-Looking down as the water approached was a bit strange, unnerving, and exciting, but the landing was so smooth that Em and I just looked at each other with that “wow that was much smoother than expected” look on our faces.
+Looking down as the water approached was a bit strange, unnerving, and exciting.
+The landing was so smooth that Em and I just looked at each other with that “wow that was much smoother than expected” look on our faces.

 Pack Creek Bear Viewing